ghoshnirmalya/nirmalyaghosh.com/blog/2020-01-01/index.md

 We've leveraged Strapi, a Headless CMS to design the APIs for our back-end application.
 In the subsequest tutorials, we'd utlize these APIs to build front-end applications.

-I hope this tutorial helps you in your future projects.
-Please feel free to share your feedback in the comments section below.
+I hope that this tutorial helps you in your future projects.